jnunemaker/httparty/docs/README.md

 ### Avoid SSL verification

-In some cases you may want to skip SSL verification, because the entity that issue the certificate is not a valid one, but you still want to work with it.
+In some cases you may want to skip SSL verification, because the entity that issued the certificate is not a valid one, but you still want to work with it.
 You can achieve this through:

 ```ruby
 # Skips SSL certificate verification